Understanding Your Energy Bill: Electricity Bills Explained

 If you were undercharged for less than 12 months, then however many months they undercharged you is how many months you have to pay back what you owe.
 If you were undercharged for six months, you’d have six months to pay it back.

-Sometimes, life gets in the way and you might have trouble paying your energy bills.
-Thankfully, according to the National Retail Energy Laws, your gas or electricity retailer must assist you if you’re having difficulty paying your bills so if you know you might have difficulty paying, contact your energy provider immediately to find out what assistance is available to you.
+According to the National Retail Energy Laws, your gas or electricity retailer must assist you if you’re having difficulty paying your bills.
+If you know you might have difficulty paying, contact your energy provider immediately to find out what assistance is available to you.

-- A payment plan: If you are behind on your bills, or one was exceptionally high, you might qualify for a payment plan to pay your bills in installments.
+- PAYMENT PLANS: If you are behind on your bills, or one was exceptionally high, you might qualify for a payment plan to pay your bills in instalments.
 If this happens, you and your provider will discuss what you owe and how much you can pay, how often you can pay it, and how much energy you use.
 However, if you fall behind on a payment plan your energy provider might disconnect your energy supply.

-- Hardship programmes: These go beyond a payment plan to include assistance in lowering your energy bill, switching to a cheaper plan, offering financial counselling, and signing up for concessions and rebates (including Centrelink)
+- HARDSHIP PROGRAMS: These go beyond a payment plan to include assistance in lowering your energy bill, switching to a cheaper plan, offering financial counselling, and signing up for concessions and rebates (including Centrelink)

-- Government concessions and rebates: If you are unable to work or a low-income earner, have a medical condition, or are on a pension, you could be eligible for financial assistance from the government.
+- GOVERNMENT CONCESSIONS & REBATES: If you are unable to work or a low-income earner, have a medical condition or are on a pension, you could be eligible for financial assistance from the government.
 Your retailer will be able to help you find out which rebates or concessions you are eligible for.

-Financial CounsellingFinancial counselors in Australia are free to talk to if you find yourself in a time of hardship.
+Financial CounsellingFinancial counsellors in Australia are free to talk to if you find yourself in a time of hardship.
 These independent advisors will help you figure out your options, and might be able to help you speak to your energy provider.
-To get in touch with a financial counselor contact 1800 007 007
+To get in touch with a financial counsellor contact 1800 007 007

 - Send you a reminder to pay any outstanding balance owed